univention/univention-corporate-server/doc/developer-reference/udm/rest-api.rst

 API Error Codes
 ---------------

-The UDM REST API can respond to requests with the following error codes.
+The |UCSUHRA| can respond to requests with the following error codes.
 The list is not exhaustive:

-.. list-table:: UDM REST API error codes
+.. list-table:: |UCSUHRA| error codes
    :header-rows: 1
    :widths: 1 3 8